 A. General information

 1. Extent of data processing

 As a matter of principle, the MPG only records and uses users’ personal data to the extent necessary for the provision of an operational website and its contents and services.
 The users’ personal data are as a rule recorded and used after the users have given their consent.
-One exception is where statutory provisions permit the data to be processed.
+A exception is made in those cases where statutory provisions permit the data to be processed.

 2. Legal basis for data processing

 Where the MPG obtains the data subject’s consent to the processing of personal data, the legal basis is Article 6(1)(a) of the EU General Data Protection Regulation (hereinafter GDPR).